MicrosoftDocs/sdk-api/sdk-api-src/content/strsafe/nf-strsafe-stringcbprintfexa.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - StringCbPrintfExA
+ - strsafe/StringCbPrintfExA
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - HeaderDef
 api_location:
  - Strsafe.h
 api_name:
  - StringCbPrintfEx
  - StringCbPrintfExA
  - StringCbPrintfExW
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # StringCbPrintfExA function

 ## -description

 Writes formatted data to the specified string.
 The size of the destination buffer is provided to the function to ensure that it does not write past the end of this buffer.